 Even if we assume the utility function is specified perfectly, an agent still needs to learn how its actions influence the environment.
 This learning problem leads to a number of other important research areas:

 - Exploration - how and when to investigate actions that the agent hasn’t tried before.
-An agent can be more intelligent if it has explored more of its options.
+An agent can be more intelligent if it has explored more of what it can do.

 - Modeling - developing an internal description of how the environment works.
 An agent that can reliably predict the consequences of its actions can be more intelligent, since it can use its predictions to plan ahead.